 Startup valuations are not always intuitive.
 They're full of nuances and based on elements that aren't seen in other markets.
-Simply having a better plan can improve your valuations and help you build a better company.
+Simply having a better plan can improve your valuations and help you build a better startup.

+Valuing a pre-revenue startup can be challenging.
 Mathematically, you only need two things to determine valuation: (1) the amount of money you’re taking in, and (2) the amount of equity you’re giving away.

 If you double the amount you’re taking in, you should double the amount you’re giving up, right?
 Wrong.